Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 The Cambridge Business English Dictionary takes a narrower view, limiting hospitality to accommodations and food and beverage (F&B) sectors.
 This corresponds to the acronym HORECA (Hotel, Restaurant, and Café/Catering), which is used in Europe and some other regions to refer to businesses offering food, drink, and lodging services.

-Further, we’ll follow this narrow understanding of hospitality, focusing on its core aspects—providing lodgings for temporary stays and serving foods prepared for immediate consumption.
+Further, we’ll follow this narrow understanding of hospitality, focusing on its core aspects—providing lodgings for temporary stays and serving food prepared for immediate consumption.
 Both types of activities are often combined within the same entity (for example, a hotel or resort).

 The state of hospitality, which is centered on creating welcoming and memorable experiences, largely depends on the broader travel and tourism industry.